Bazulenkov/yacut/README.md

 cd yacut
 ```

-Create and activate virtual environment:
+Create a virtualenv and activate it:
 ```
 python3 -m venv venv
 ```